Table of Contents

 matching" semantics, the regular expressions contained in sharp_filename

-In this case, regular expressions in sharp_filename should not contain
+rule in sharp_filename.
+In this case, regular expressions in sharp_filename

-of the bisimulation defined in [LMM20] that preserves the divergences present
+(the variant of the bisimulation defined in [LMM20] that preserves the

-in input1.bcg and input2.bcg).
-See -sharp option above for the partitioning
+divergences present in input1.bcg and input2.bcg).
+See -sharp option above

-of labels between strong and weak actions.
-This option cannot be combined
+for the partitioning of labels between strong and weak actions.
+This option

 - -normal

-input_1.bcg and input_2.bcg as normal LTSs.
-With this option, labels of the
+- Consider input_1.bcg and input_2.bcg as normal LTSs.
+With this option,

 rate %f